With the various types and sizes of batteries available these days, consumers are getting confused, and rightly so!

 Shapes and Sizes

 IMR batteries are produced in most of the popular lithium sizes; 16340, 14500 & 18650.
 Similar to a 16340, is an IMR 18350.
 I own a few of these myself.
 A 18350 is a difficult fit for most flashlights due to its thicker diameter.
 Its width is 18mm, whereas the girth of a 16340 (or CR123 primary) is normally 16.5mm.
 Most of the time, an IMR battery will NOT have a protection circuit, although some companies do put them in their IMR cells.
 It’s actually due to their non-protection that make IMR’s popular.
 As mentioned earlier, they don’t have the capacity of a cobalt-based cell.
 But their internal resistance stays low over time.
 This is what defines an IMR as “safer” than a LiCO (cobalt) cell.
-The IMR cell will charge faster, and has a higher discharge rate, making it more suitable for devices requiring a higher voltage to operate.
+The IMR cell will charge faster, and has a higher discharge rate, making it more suitable for devices requiring a higher current to operate.

 The Unprotected Advisory